 Always consult a qualified professional when rigging.
 Consider access for routine maintenance when selecting a mounting position.
 This fixture may be mounted in any position provided there is adequate room for movement and ventilation.
 Mount the fixture securely using proper hardware, clamps and a safety cables.
-This fixture features a dual rear brackets that allows adjustment and positioning when mounted.
-Adjusts to the brackets require an alley key tool.
+This fixture features a universal mounting bracket that allows adjustment and positioning when mounted.
 The bracket may be used to floor stand this unit or mount on wall.
-Slotted mounting holes are provided on each bracket in two different sizes.
+Mounting holes are provided on each bracket to help accommodate a clamp.
 Always keep cords out of the way, thus preventing any trip hazards.
 Secure all cables properly.
-Do not mount where the fixture will be exposed to constant water or rain, high humidity, extreme temperature changes or restricted ventilation.
+Do not mount where the fixture will be exposed to any water or rain, high humidity, extreme temperature changes or restricted ventilation.
 Do not obstruct any vents or heat-sinking.